luci/luci-py/appengine/swarming/doc/Magic-Values.md

     variable, it will be replaced by the temporary directory that is uploaded back to the server after the task execution.
-*   `${SWARMING_BOT_FILE}`: If found on command line argument or environment variable, it will replaced by a file written to by the Swarming bot's on_before_task() hook in the Swarming server's custom bot_config.py.
+*   `${SWARMING_BOT_FILE}`: If found on command line argument or environment variable, it will be replaced by a file written to by the Swarming bot's on_before_task() hook in the Swarming server's custom bot_config.py.
 This is used by a Swarming bot to communicate state of the bot to tasks.
+*   `${SWARMING_TASK_ID}`: if found on the command line argument, it will be replaced by the SWARMING_TASK_ID value passed with the --env option.

 ## Swarming